mariamts12/Django/README.md

 - Default database migrations applied to set up the database.
 - A superuser created for admin access.
 - Two Django apps: `store` and `order`, each with logical views and proper URL routing.
+- Two Django Models: `Category` and `Product`.
+- Store app has two views `store_categories` and `store_products`, respectively returning list of categories and products with relevant details.

 ## **Usage**